CrazyDubya/4o/faux_browser/README.md

 ## User Profiles

-The offline server can enforce a profile of allowed domains.
-Start the server with a JSON file defining permissions:
+The offline server can enforce a profile of allowed domains and session duration.
+Start the server with a JSON file defining permissions and a time
+limit:

 ```bash
 python offline_server.py --profile profiles/default.json